MelissaPabst/SavvyDAPython/Week2/Class1.md

 ```
 And "data" can be a Python dictionary, an ndarray, or even a scalar value.
 We can provide attributes such as name, dtype, shape, index, and values when we create a panda Series.

+The easiest way to make a Series is from a list, of course.

-Here we have a panda series, with the index labels on the left and the data on the right:
+Here we have a panda series, with the Series index labels in the left column and the data on the right:

 ```
 >>> my_obj = pd.Series([2, 5, 8, 3, 1, 0])